heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/SET_UP_A_WINDOWS_DEVELOPMENT_ENVIRONMENT.md

 guide.

 <details>
-<summary>Click to expand the instructions once the course material asks you to.</summary>
+<summary>Click to expand the instructions once a future chapter asks you to.</summary>

 #### Install SDKMAN! in WSL